UselessMnemonic/OpenWiz/README.md

   "error"  : {}
 }
 ```
-Not all fields are used in every communication.
+Not all fields are used in every packet.
 For example, to request the current state of the light, one may use:
 ```JSON
 {
   "method" : "getPilot"